 Hats: Throw in a hat to protect against the sun or keep your ears warm during scenic glacier cruising, and remember your sunglasses, as well.
-Consider headbands, bandanas and scarves for practical and style concerns.
+Consider headbands and scarves for practical and style concerns.

 Day Packs: Small backpacks or totes can be quite useful for carrying cameras, books, sunscreen, water bottles and other items around the ship or in port.

 Toiletries and Necessities: The cruise ship should provide soap and shampoo at the very least (and often body lotion, conditioner and body wash), but if you're picky, pack your own.
 The same goes for hair dryers.
 If you can't deal with the low wattage of in-cabin dryers, bring yours with you.
 Additional personal items to consider include any medications you will need and lots and lots of sunscream if sailing in sunny climates.

-Storage: Many experienced cruisers swear by over-the-door shoe bags for storing toiletries or keeping small items from getting lost in cramped cabin quarters.
+Storage: Many experienced cruisers swear by over-the-door shoe bags for storing toiletries or keeping small items from getting lost in a cramped cabin.
 Many bring extra hangers on longer cruises to make sure every item that needs to be hung up can be.
-If you plan on doing a lot of shopping in port, consider taking a foldable duffel that can be packed into your luggage at first and then filled up with souvenirs (or dirty laundry) and checked on the way home.
+If you plan on doing a lot of shopping in port, consider taking a foldable bag that can be packed into your luggage at first and then filled up with souvenirs (or dirty laundry) and checked on the way home.